santiagopardal/CamerAI/README.md

 ![alt text](https://github.com/santiagopardal/CamerAI/blob/master/Docs%20images/GIFS/M-NM-M.gif)

-- We find movement in the first pair of images but on the next one there is no movement, we look in the middle, there is no movement and we store the first two images (0 and 1) and the image next to the last of our first images (2).
+- We find movement in the first pair of images but on the next one there is no movement, we look in the middle, there is no movement, so we store the first two images (0 and 1) and the next one.

 ![alt text](https://github.com/santiagopardal/CamerAI/blob/master/Docs%20images/GIFS/M-NM-NM.gif)

-- We find no movement in the first pair of images but on the next one there is movement, we look in the middle, there is movement, then we look between the two pairs and find out there is movement between the two pairs, so we store the images between them and the last pair.
+- We don't find movement in the first pair of images but on the next one we do, we look in the middle, there is movement, then we look between the two pairs and find out there is movement between them too, so we store all the images but the first pair.

 ![alt text](https://github.com/santiagopardal/CamerAI/blob/master/Docs%20images/GIFS/NM-M-M.gif)